Quick Upload It! (QUI!)

 Quick Upload It!
 (QUI!) allows you to quickly upload files to your site.
 QUI! accepts the following for upload...

-You can upload one type of file at a time, or "mix and match," uploading image files, support files, media files, and even SBI!
+You can upload one file type at a time, or "mix and match," uploading image files, support files, media files, and even SBI!
 Includes and HTML page files at the same time.

 Important Note

-There is a 100 MB storage limit on all files uploaded with QUI!, except HTML page files, for which there is no storage limit, and SBI!
+There's a 512 MB storage limit on all files uploaded with QUI!, except HTML page files, for which there is no storage limit, and SBI!
 Includes.

 Directions for Use